PseudoNuke/pong-stage/Stage0/level.md

 # Levels

-## Lets user choose the level, i.e., speed of the ball in balls per minute.
+## Lets user choose the level, i.e., speed of the ball in balls per minute

 1. 30 balls
 2. 60 balls